Atlanta Gay Travel

 Atlanta Eagle

-Atlanta Eagle has been a mainstay gay bar in Atlanta for the leather and fetish community for nearly thirty years.
-But in late 2022 they opened up a brand-new location in Piedmont Heights.
+Atlanta Eagle has been a mainstay of local gay nightlife for the leather and fetish community for nearly thirty years.
+But in late 2022, they opened up a brand-new location in Piedmont Heights.

 The bar has a unique layout made up of a larger dance area upstairs, a series of smaller rooms on the lower level, and a spacious outdoor patio area.
 I thought it felt sort of like a sexy playground!